Thales-research-institute/DeepmRNALoc/README.md

 If you have any questions, feel free to contact Thales research institute through Email (Thales_research@163.com) or Github issues.
 Pull requests are highly welcomed!

 ## Acknowledgments
-Thanks for the computing infrastructure provided by Thales research institute and Shanghai Ocean University.<br/>
+Thanks to Thales Institute and Shanghai Ocean University for providing computing infrastructure.<br/>
 At the same time, thank you all for your attention to this work!